Traverse City Area Public Schools: West Middle School

 Traverse City West Middle School is Traverse City's public middle school serving Traverse City's west side.
 The school's athletic teams are known as the Titans, as the school serves as a feeder to West Senior High School.
 The school is located off Silver Lake Road, on grounds formerly used for agriculture by the Traverse City State Hospital.
 The school, formerly known as Traverse City Junior High School, was formerly located in what is now Central Grade School, but was located outside of the city to its current locale in the 1970s.
 In the 1990s, the original middle school was split into East and West Middle Schools.
-The school's current principal is Terry Smith, and enrolls about 1,090 students.
+The school's current principal is Kristin Stuedemann, and the school enrolls 1,110 students.

 Elementary schools

 TCAPS offers 10 standard elementary schools, serving grades prekindergarten through 5.
 In addition, the district offers a K-8 montessori school.